-After giving further effect to our sale of shares of common stock in this offering at the assumed initial public offering price of \$ per share (which is the midpoint of the estimated price range set forth on the cover page of this prospectus) and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of million, or approximately \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$ to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors purchasing common stock in this offering price per share paid by new investors.
+After giving further effect to our sale of 8,823,529 shares of common stock in this offering at the initial public offering price of \$18.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been approximately \$154.8 million, or approximately \$5.93 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$5.31 to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of approximately \$12.07 to new investors purchasing common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.